 Online games specific to kindergarten standards

-Some of these specific games come from the websites above, but there are extra ones too. *Games marked with an asterisk will require students to enable flash on their computers.
+Some of these specific games come from the websites above, but there are extra ones too.

 I hope having them listed out by skill is helpful when you're making your lesson plans.

 Reading games & activities

 All of these reading games are my favorites on these reading sub-skills for the second semester.